+Please refer to Table A-3.2 Shareholders [LIMITED] in the spreadsheet for the detailed information.

+3. If your company is a subsidiary of another company, list the principal shareholders of that company.

+Please refer to Table A-3.2 Shareholders [LIMITED] in the spreadsheet for the detailed information.

+4. If your parent company is a subsidiary of another company, list the principal shareholders of that company.

+Please refer to Table A-3.2 Shareholders [LIMITED] in the spreadsheet for the detailed information

+5. Provide a diagram showing all associated or affiliated companies and your company's place within that corporate structure.

+This question is not application to Jianwei, due to Jianwei has no affiliated company.

+6. Are any management fees/corporate allocations charged to your company by your parent or related company?
+If so please explain details of the nature and amount of the charges.

+Not applicable to Jianwei, Jianwei has no such management fees or corporate allocations.

-- 3. If your company is a subsidiary of another company, list the principal shareholders of that company. - 4.
-If your parent company is a subsidiary of another company, list the principal shareholders of that company. - 5.
-Provide a diagram showing all associated or affiliated companies and your company's place within that corporate structure. - 6.
-Are any management fees/corporate allocations charged to your company by your parent or related company?
-If so please explain details of the nature and amount of the charges. - 7.
-Describe the nature of your company's business.
-Explain whether you are a producer or manufacturer, distributor, trading company, etc. - 8.
-If your business does not perform all of the following functions in relation to the goods under consideration, then please provide names and addresses of the companies which perform each function: - produce or manufacture - sell in the domestic market - export to Australia, and - export to countries other than Australia. - 9.
-Provide your company's internal organisation chart.
+7. Describe the nature of your company's business.
+Explain whether you are a producer or manufacturer, distributor, trading company, etc.

+Jianwei is the manufacturer of the product concerned.

+- 8. If your business does not perform all of the following functions in relation to the goods under consideration, then please provide names and addresses of the companies which perform each function:

+- produce or manufacture

+- sell in the domestic market

+- export to Australia, and

+- export to countries other than Australia.

+Jianwei performs all the above activities.
+Jianwei has no export sales to Australia.

+9. Provide your company's internal organisation chart.
 Describe the functions performed by each group within the organisation.
+Include details of the senior management of your business, explaining the role of each member of your senior management team.

+Please refer to Table A-3.9 Internal Organization Structure [LIMITED] in the spreadsheet for the detailed information.

+10. Provide a list of your business' Board of Directors.

+Please refer to Table A-3.10 BOD [LIMITED] in the spreadsheet for the detailed information.

-Include details of the senior management of your business, explaining the role of each member of your senior management team. - 10.
-Provide a list of your business' Board of Directors. - 11.
-Provide a copy of your most recent annual report together with any relevant brochures or pamphlets on your business activities. - 12.
-Provide a list of the full range of aluminium products your business currently produces.
+11. Provide a copy of your most recent annual report together with any relevant brochures or pamphlets on your business activities.

+Please refer to Exhibit A-4.1 Financial Statement [LIMITED].

+12. Provide a list of the full range of hollow structural sections your business currently produces.

+Please refer to Table A-3.12 Product List [LIMITED].